Let f(x) be a function.

 f(-x) = cosx

-f(x) is even function
+f(x) is an even function

-So, cosx is even function.
+Therefore, cosx is even function.

 Example 8 :

-Is tanx odd or even function ?
+Is tanx odd or even function?

 Solution :

-Let f(x) = tanx
+f(x) = tanx

 f(-x) = tan(-x)

-f(-x) = - tanx
+f(-x) = -tanx

-f(-x) = - f(x)
+Since f(-x) = -f(x),

-f(x) is odd function
+f(x) is an odd function

-So, tanx is odd function.
+Therefore, tanx is odd function.

 Example 9 :